 “Teddy shows clear signs of years of containment; his teeth are damaged from biting the metal bars and his paws were infected from the concrete floor in his cage.
 He lived a very dreary life, without any enrichment or space to move around.
 That will change now, and he can rediscover his natural behaviours in our sanctuary.”

 Barbara van Genne, responsible for Wild Animal Rescue and Advocacy at FOUR PAWS.

 Happy end for Teddy

-After his arrival at DANCING BEARS PARK Belitsa, Teddy remained in his indoor box for some days to get acquainted with his new home.
+After his arrival at BEAR SANCTUARY Belitsa, Teddy remained in his indoor box for some days to get acquainted with his new home.
 Afterwards he was released into his outdoor enclosure where he curiously but also carefully explored his new environment.
 For Teddy everything was new – having lived in a small cage all his life these new experiences were exciting but also scary.
 This is why the team will monitor Teddy very closely during the next weeks and will provide him with everything he needs to settle in.

 Update January 2021

 Bear Teddy is doing really well in his new home at Belitsa.
 Although Teddy is a very lively bear usually, he has slowed down in the past months due to the colder season.
 He is enjoying staying the short, cold days inside the den, only coming out to pick up some food before retreating back to his cosy den.
 The bear has also found a new favourite food – walnuts!
 We are expecting Teddy to be sleepy and quite for some time before he springs back into a lively active bear again in the spring.

 Weakly enforced regulations on bear keeping in North Macedonia